jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 In an octave,
 one pitch vibrates twice as fast as the other.
-The pitch frequency ratio of an octave is therefore 2:1.
+The pitch frequency ratio of an octave is therefore two-to-one (2:1).

 The ratio of a perfect fifth is 3:2, and a perfect fourth is 4:3.